Fixing NitroKey On Fedora 38

 After some research here, here, and here;

-it gets exclusive control of the card before gpg
+in my .zshrc it gets exclusive control of the card before gpg ever gets a

 chance.